 It’s Raining . . .
 I Love You: Self-Portraits by Jenny Riffle and Molly Landreth

-8 x 9.5 horizontal, hardcover; ~50 black and white and 40 color images; 128 pages; $50.00
+8 x 9.5 inches horizontal, ~50 black and white and 40 color images; 128 pages + gatefold; hardcover; $50.00

 Jenny Riffle (b.
 1979, Mt.
 Vernon, WA; resides in Seattle) graduated from Bard College in 2001 with a BFA in Photography; she completed her MFA at School of Visual Arts in 2011.
 She has been featured in, and photographed for, numerous publications worldwide including Glamour, Photo District News (PDN), The New York Times Magazine and The Independent.
 Her first monograph, Scavenger: Adventures in Treasure Hunting (Zatara Press, 2015), was the result of nearly a decade of visual exploration.
 Riffle, a faculty member at PCNW in Seattle, has received several awards including FotoFilmic’s Buschlen Mowatt Nichol Foundation Award in 2016, The Pilkington Prize in 2015, and the Aaron Siskind Foundation grant in 2013.

+Molly Landreth (b.
+1978, CA; resides in Seattle) graduated from Scripps College in 2001 with a BA in Studio Art, and an MFA from the School of Visual Arts in 2005.
+Her largest project to date, “Embodiment: A Portrait of Queer Life in America,” garnered national press, and received support from the Robert Giard Memorial Fellowship, 4Culture, and Artist Trust.
 Landreth’s work has been exhibited widely, including The Brighton Photo Biennial, Seattle Art Museum Gallery, and the Camera Club New York.
 She is also on the faculty at PCNW in Seattle.
 She has been featured in, and photographed for, The New York Times, Le Monde, The Guardian, Time Magazine, Newsweek, The Advocate, OUT, Marie Claire and The New Yorker among others.